Customizing the Appearance and Behavior of a Portal Experience

 - Paste the header HTML into the Custom Header HTML field.

-- Select the Include default header below custom header option to display the default template header below your custom header.
+- Select the Include default footer below custom header option to display the default template header below your custom header.

 - Paste the footer HTML into the Custom Footer HTML field.